technoidentity/devfractal/README.md

 ### `router` library

-1. route abstraction.
-Allows safe and declarative configuration of routes.
+1. `page` abstraction.
+Allows safe and declarative configuration of pages.

 2. public and protected routes.

 3. safe access to params and search.

-4. `routerState` is similar to state/slice.
+4. `routerState` is similar to `slice`/`state`.

 5. queries and mutations using endpoint abstraction.

 ### `validator` library

-simplified and generic validation helpers using zod.
-This will allow many of the following scenarios.
-Strict zod validation is usually not suitable.
+simplified and generic validation helpers using `zod`.
+This will allow many of the following scenarios where strict zod validation is usually not suitable.

 ## `forms` library(mantine based)